When Dalia Fleming says LGBT+ Jews face exclusion from some parts of Anglo-Jewry, she is speaking from experience.

 “I was wearing trousers and to them I looked like I didn’t belong there.
 They pushed me out and told me to get out of that space.
 It was horrible,” she says.

-Fleming (she objects to the titles Ms or Miss) says as the first full-time employee of the grassroots campaign group, she will work to ensure LGBT+ Jews no longer feel unwelcome in certain parts of the community.
+Dalia (she objects to the titles Ms or Miss and prefers to be referred to by her first name) says as the first full-time employee of the grassroots campaign group, she will work to ensure LGBT+ Jews no longer feel unwelcome in certain parts of the community.

 She says: “There is still a lack of awareness around issues affecting LGBT+ Jews.
 We need more education about what to do within different institutions to make our community feel welcome.”